Dell dominates enterprise storage market, HPE declines

 "Enterprises appreciate the value that data brings to their operations, client engagement, and innovation initiatives.
 As a result, there is ongoing investment in storage systems that support efficient data consumption and dissemination."

-Hyperscale data centres are fuelling a huge growth in demand for equipment from original design manufacturers (ODMs), with revenue generated by this group selling direct to hyperscalers increasing 45.8 percent year-over-year to reach $3.9 billion, coming in at 27.7 percent of total enterprise storage investments over the quarter.
+Hyperscale data centers are fuelling a huge growth in demand for equipment from original design manufacturers (ODMs), with revenue generated by this group selling direct to hyperscalers increasing 45.8 percent year-over-year to reach $3.9 billion, coming in at 27.7 percent of total enterprise storage investments over the quarter.

 In terms of vendors, Dell was the largest supplier for the quarter with a 19.2 percent stake of the total worldwide enterprise storage systems revenue market, and it’s showing no signs of relinquishing that crown as it grew 21.8 percent year-over-year.